bruinxiong/Modified-CBAMnet.mxnet/README.md

 <img src="CBAM_ResBlock.png" width="50%" height="50%" align=left/>

 We implement the modified CBAMnet based on original CBAMnet 100 (ResNet 100 + CBAM).
-In our implementation, we use 1x1 convolution layer to replace the fullyconnected layer in MLP.
+In our implementation, we use 1x1 convolution layer to replace the fully connected layer in MLP.

 ## What's the difference between modified version and original version ?
 **1**.
 The size of input data is 112x112 not 224x224.
 In order to preserve higher feature map resolution, we follow the setting of input in [2].
 Specifically, The first convolution layer with 7x7 kernel size and 2 stride is replaced by 3x3 kernel size and 1 stride.
 Moreover,